KarolKarnas/karnas.dev/_projects/ilustrografia-com.md

 repo: "https://github.com/KarolKarnas/ilustrografia.com"
 fields:
   - title: "About"
-    content: "This project is the culmination of my several months of learning full stack development, it combines my passion for programming, modern technologies and good UX/UI.
+    content: "This project is the culmination of my several months of learning full-stack development, it combines my passion for programming, modern technologies and good UX/UI.
 The platform key features:"
     list:
       - "Full-featured shopping cart"
       - "Product reviews and ratings"